-Appendix C presents a list of individuals responsible for implementation of this Emergency Contingency Plan, and facility and emergency response agencies to contact.
+Attachment G presents a list of individuals responsible for implementation of this Emergency Contingency Plan, and facility and emergency response agencies to contact.
 This list will be posted near all telephones on-site to provide "ready" access to emergency response agencies.

-Within 24-hours, the Florida Department of Environmental Protection (FDEP), Central District, shall be notified of any fire or other emergency which poses an unanticipated threat to the public health or the environment.
-The notification can be made by telephone or e-mail at the contact information listed in Appendix C. Within two weeks of any emergency, the operator of the site shall submit to the Department a written report on the emergency.
-This report shall describe the origins of the emergency, the actions that were taken to deal with the emergency, the results of the actions that were taken, and an analysis of the success or failure of the actions.
+Within 24-hours, FDEP, Central District, shall be notified of any fire or other emergency which poses an unanticipated threat to the public health or the environment.
+The notification can be made by telephone or e-mail at the contact information listed in Attachment G.